jamespfennell/transiter/tests/endtoend/README.md

 ## Running the test

-### Simplist way
+### Simplest way

 If you are on a machine with Docker and Docker compose available,
-    then in the root of the repo just run `bash tests/endtoend/run.sh`.
+    then run `just test-e2e`.

 ### Manual

 The Python tests have some dependencies which need to be installed.
-As usual, it's best to do this in a virtualenv.
+As usual, it's best to do this in a virtual env.
 Then:
 ```
 pip install -r tests/endtoend/requirements.txt
 ```